 - Education, including experiental simulations to help students understand key concepts

-- Vocational training, which includes hands-on simulation of specific tasks and works environments
+- Vocational training, which includes hands-on simulation of specific tasks and work environments

 - Mental healthcare, physical rehabilitation, and vision therapy